 To change the protocol, carry out a factory reset.
 In this way you restore the factory settings of the respective device.
-How you perform the factory reset for your device is described in chapter Factory reset on page 42.
+How you perform the factory reset for your device is described in chapter Factory reset on page 52.

-If you position the rotary encoding switch in a manner that is invalid, the device signals this to you with a blink code (the BF LED blinks in red three times).
+If you position the rotary encoding switch in a manner that is invalid, the device signals this to you with a solid red lighting BF LED.